-The Board Risk Committee oversees risk management within DEXUS and reports to the Board.
-The Committee oversees the Group's enterprise risk management practices, as well as Work Health & Safety, environmental management, DEXUS's climate change response, sustainability initiatives and internal audit practices.
+The Board Risk Committee oversees risk management within Dexus and reports to the Board.
+The Committee oversees the Group's enterprise risk management practices, as well as Work Health & Safety, environmental management, Dexus's climate change response, sustainability initiatives and internal audit practices.
 It also oversees the effectiveness of the Group's Risk Management Framework.
-A senior management internal committee, the Compliance, Risk & Sustainability Committee reports to the Board Risk Committee.
+The Dexus sustainability team, led by the Executive General Manager, Customer and Marketing reports and makes presentations to this committee.